 Research Opportunities (Masters and PhD)

-General InformationPositions listed are for a thesis-based masters of electrical and computer engineering with a specialization in software engineering (MSc) as part of the Schulich school of Engineering graduate program (2 years), or for a doctor of philosophy (PhD) (4 years).
-All positions are offered with a stipend, but but additional funding is usually desired.
-Please refer to the university links for more information about the program, or about applying as an international student.
+General InformationPositions listed are for a thesis-based masters of Electrical and Computer Engineering with a specialization in software engineering (MSc) as part of the Schulich school of Engineering graduate program (2 years), or for a doctor of philosophy (PhD) (4 years) at the University of Calgary.

 If you are not applying for a specific posted position, but wish to express interest about possible future openings, I recommend sending a letter of intent.
 A good letter of intent will mention my research areas which interest you, and explain how your previous work aligns with the topic(s).
 I receive many emails expressing general intent, but the majority of them appear to be mass emails (spam) because they focus on the accomplishments of the author (usually quite unrelated to my research topics) and are very general about my research (using titles of papers, rather than displaying any understanding of the topic).
 I will always try to answer genuine emails, so invest a little time to ensure that your email is perceived as intended.